Who are the Sikhs?

 - You may be offered Langar (vegetarian food from the communal kitchen – see below).
 If not too certain about consuming this food you can ask to be excused although most people should take Langar as it is regarded as a blessing by the Guru.
 When being served Langar, it is better to ask for less rather than take too much and waste the food.
 Say “very little” to the Sewadar (volunteer) serving the Langar.
 If you require more later, just wait for the Sewadar to come around or please ask.

 The institution of the Sikh Langar, or free kitchen, was started by the first Sikh Guru, Guru Nanak.
-It was designed to uphold the principle of equality between all people regardless of religion, caste, colour, creed, age, gender or social status, a revolutionary concept in the caste-ordered society of 16th-century India where Sikhism began.
+It was designed to uphold the principle of equality between all people regardless of religion, caste, color, creed, age, gender or social status, a revolutionary concept in the caste-ordered society of 16th-century India where Sikhism began.
 In addition to the ideals of equality, the tradition of Langar expresses the ethics of sharing, community, inclusiveness and oneness of all humankind.

-Everyone is welcome to share a vegetarian Langar with us every Sunday after Diwan.
+Everyone is welcome to share a vegetarian Langar (lunch) with us every Sunday after Diwan.
 List of suggested ingredients for Sunday Langar is available here.
 To contact the Langar Coordinator, please click here.

 You can hear daily Hukumnama and Shabad Gurbani directly from Sri Harminder Sahib, courtesy of Sikhnet Radio.